 About

-This Blog Service is hosted as a free service by the Teaching, Learning and Technology Center, part of the Department of Information Technology and located in Walsh Library.
+This blog service is hosted as a free service by the Teaching, Learning and Technology Center, part of the Department of Information Technology and located in Walsh Library.
 The TLT Center reserves the right to limit this blog service to blogs that are academically related and/or related to the mission of Seton Hall University.
-Please see our Terms of Use policy below if you have questions.
+Please see our terms of use policy below if you have questions.

 How do I get a Blog?

 The Blogs by TLT Center service is open to Seton Hall University students, faculty, and staff.
-We support academically related blogs for departments, administrative organizations, faculty projects, collaborations, groups, publications, classes, etc. Please be advised that we are not creating personal blogs or blogs for non-academic purposes.
+We support academically related blogs for departments, administrative organizations, faculty projects, collaborations, groups, publications, classes, etc.

 1. The name of the blog – you can change this later

-or, you can fill out our Request a Blog form.
+on our Request a Blog form.

 Terms of Use